 Be Honest About What You Can Afford

 You also need to determine how much home you can really afford.
-A good rule of thumb is to keep your mortgage along with your taxes and insurance between 25 and 30 percent of your income.
-Other experts advise that your home cost be limited to two and half times your annual salary.
+One good rule of thumb is to keep your mortgage, along with your taxes and insurance, between 25% and 30% of your income.
+Other experts advise that your home cost no more than two and a half times your annual salary.

-It can be crippling if you are house poor.
-If you spend too much on your mortgage you may not be able to meet your daily obligations let alone save for retirement.
-A smaller house is worth the peace of mind.
-If you are carrying debt (credit card or student loan debt), you should keep your house payments on the lower end of that amount.
+If you spend too much on your mortgage, you might not be able to meet your daily obligations, let alone save for retirement.
+A smaller house might be worth the peace of mind.
+If you are carrying debt (credit card or student loan debt), a smaller home payment can be an especially good idea.